samian016/discord-bot/README.md

 #Discord Bot

-Discord bot that integrates with ChatGPT, [DALL-E](https://openai.com/dall-e-2), [Stable diffusion](https://stablediffusionweb.com/) and Youtube for interactive chat, image generation and play audio music.
+Discord bot that integrates with ChatGPT for interactive chat, [DALL-E](https://openai.com/dall-e-2) and [Stable diffusion](https://stablediffusionweb.com/) for image generation and lastly Youtube for play audio music.
 It provides several slash commands for various functionalities.

 ## Features